tidwall/json.c/README.md

 # json.c

-A fast little JSON library for C.
+A fast 0 alloc JSON parser for C.

 ## Features